 1. Customer data for current contracts

-In this case, the transfer of the contract requires a civil approval from the customer or
+In this case, the transfer of the contract requires the approval of the customer under civil law.

-2. Existing customers without current contracts and last contractual relationship older
+2. existing customers without current contracts and last contractual relationship older than 3 years

 Represents a restriction on processing.
-Although this data may be transmitted, but it may only be used due to legal retention periods.
+This data may be transmitted, but it may only be used due to legal retention periods.

-3. customer data in the event of advanced contract initiation; Existing customers without current contracts and last contractual relationship younger than 3 years
+3. data of customers with advanced contract initiation; Existing customers without current contracts and last contractual relationship less than 3 years

 Data of such customers are available in accordance with Article 6(4) of the 1 set 1 lit. (f) to transmit the GDPR by means of the opt-out (opt-out model) with a sufficiently reasonable period of opposition.
 However, bank data are excluded from the transfer by means of a solution to the opposition and can only be transmitted with the express consent of the customer.